ian-wheeler/meriplex-obsidian-vault/projects/col-integration/col-questions.md

 ## Questions
 ---
 1. Do we have the ability to select items from our ConnectWise inventory prior to purchase?
 How?
-	- Can we treat our CW environment as a vendor so that we have in-stock inventory visibility?
+	- Can we treat our CW environment as a vendor so that we have in-stock inventory visibility within COL?

+	Answer:
+	Import an inventory CSV daily which will have in an FTP enabled location.
+	Alternatively, there is a paid service that will check the FTP location hourly.

-2. Do we have the ability to go back and forth with revision for quotes?
+1. Do we have the ability to go back and forth with revision for quotes?
 How? (**This functionality is NEEDED**)
 	- How can an opportunity/quote be synced back to ChannelOnline for revisions, if necessary?

+	Answer:
+	There is only a uni-lateral sync going from COL to CW;
+	The CW user will update the status to revision needed and inform the account/record owner that a revision needs to be made.
+The account/record owner will then make the necessary revision in COL and resync the opportunity.

+	Issue:
+	E-signing in COL will automatically convert the Opportunity/Quote to a PO/SO.

+	Solution:

-3. When syncing the opportunity/quote to ConnectWise do all vendor SKUs and product SKUs come over on either the opportunity or attached quote document?
+1. When syncing the opportunity/quote to ConnectWise do all vendor SKUs and product SKUs come over on either the opportunity or attached quote document?

+	Answer: Unknown

-4. What are the details of the product creation process?
+1. What are the details of the product creation process?
 	- How are they created / can they be created?
 	- Can these products sync to ConnectWise?
 How?
 	- Can vendors sync to ConnectWise?
 How?

+	Answer:

-5. Are all required fields captured on documents that come over?
+1. Are all required fields captured on documents that come over?
 	- GL Account
 	- Category
 	- Sub Category
 	- Type
 	- Class
-6. Can we lockdown unapproved vendors?
+2. Can we lockdown unapproved vendors?
 How?
-7. Where in the process will documents sync to CW?
+3. Where in the process will documents sync to CW?
 How?
 	- Do they come over as opportunity attachments, etc.?
-8. Is there a shipping connector for COL?
+4. Is there a shipping connector for COL?
 Can we uplift the value globally?
-9. Can we display the manual sync button at the dashboard level for all records related to that sales representative in COL?
+5. Can we display the manual sync button at the dashboard level for all records related to that sales representative in COL?
 How?

 ## Comments
 ---